MicroEJ/docs/Tutorials/trainingPQT.rst

 - Good knowledge of the :ref:`overview` section.
 - Good knowledge of the :ref:`chapter-glossary`.
+- `i.MX RT1170 Evaluation Kit <https://www.nxp.com/design/design-center/development-boards-and-designs/i-mx-evaluation-and-development-boards/i-mx-rt1170-evaluation-kit:MIMXRT1170-EVKB>`__.

 Training Resources
 ==================

-This training is composed of 2 units:

-- Unit 1: Port Qualification Tools overview.
-- Unit 2: step-by-step guide to run a VEE Port Test Suite on a device using the Port Qualification Tools.

 Unit 1: PQT Overview
 --------------------

-- :download:`PQT Overview Slides <resources/DEV-M0127-PRE-VEE_Port_and_Application_development-STM32F7508-5.0.pdf>`
+- :download:`Slides: PQT Overview <resources/DEV-M0127-PRE-VEE_Port_and_Application_development-STM32F7508-5.0.pdf>`

 Unit 2: Run a Test Suite on a Device
 ------------------------------------

+Step-by-step hands-on to run a VEE Port Test Suite on a device using the Port Qualification Tools:

-- :ref:`tutorial_run_test_suite_on_device`
+- :ref:`tutorial_run_test_suite_on_device` (for MICROEJ SDK 5)

 ..
    | Copyright 2024, MicroEJ Corp.
 Content in this space is free